 Bear in mind, dividends paid out of the corporation are not deducted by the corporation as a business expenses.
 They reduce shareholders' equity.

-Is the loan really just a disguised taxable distribution to you?
+Is the loan really a taxable distribution to you disguised as a loan?

 If you pay yourself an excessively high salary, the IRS may make a determination to reclassify the excess as a distribution to you.